From Bangkit to Developing Own Startup “KerjaGo”

 Developing KerjaGo to Accommodate Job Seekers

-He claims that his experience in the Company-Based Capstone Project contributes to his proficiency in working on the Machine Learning scope.
+He claims his experience in the Company-Based Capstone Project contributes to his proficiency in working on the Machine Learning scope.
 Combining it with his background and drive toward initiating a business, Kae built KerjaGo.

-The app accommodates fresh graduates or anyone preparing for a job application through two services, namely CV review, and interview simulation.
-On the other hand, he felt delighted with the professional branding and interview communication soft skills he gained during Bangkit.
+The app accommodates fresh graduates or anyone preparing for a job application through two services, namely CV review and interview simulation.
+On the other hand, he felt delighted with the professional branding and soft interview communication skills he gained during Bangkit.

 Kae feels grateful that his innovation can help many people.
 Some of his users are accepted to intern abroad or offered as full-time workers in reputable companies.